Germany's far-right AfD bans EU top candidate from public appearances

 A party spokesman confirmed a report in the Bild newspaper on Wednesday that the federal executive committee had banned Krah from making public appearances ahead of the pan-EU elections to decide the next European Parliament.

-Krah declared on the social media platform X that he would refrain from further campaign appearances and would resign as a member of the federal executive committee.
+Krah said on the social media platform X that he would refrain from further campaign appearances and would resign as a member of the federal executive committee.

 The move comes a day after the French far-right National Rally party said it no longer wants to sit in the same parliamentary group as the AfD over Krah's comments.